awsdocs/amazon-ecs-developer-guide/doc_source/using_awslogs.md

 ### Using the Auto\-configuration Feature to Create a Log Group<a name="create_awslogs_loggroups_auto"></a>

 When registering a task definition in the Amazon ECS console, you have the option to allow Amazon ECS to auto\-configure your CloudWatch logs\.
-The optionalso creates the specified log groups for you\.
+The option also creates the specified log groups for you\.
 To make it easy, the auto\-configuration option sets up the CloudWatch logs and log groups with the specified prefix\.

 **To create a log group in the Amazon ECS console**